 Potential direct and indirect adverse Impact Assessment Summary of Impact with Mitigation 1.
 Destruction of any, or part of any significant heritage attributes of features.
-Minor Impact.
-If controls are followed during relocation, impact will be limited and monitored.
-No heritage attributes are at risk if the recommended mitigation measures are implemented (see section 7.5.2).

 2. Alteration that is not sympathetic, or is incompatible, with the historic fabric and appearance.